ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 SELECT name, version FROM pg_available_extension_versions;
 ```
 {: .codeblock}
-and then update the extension appropriately.
+and then update the extension.
 ```
 ALTER EXTENSION postgis UPDATE TO '2.4.6';
 ```